 Chimpanzees bear duties and responsibilities within chimpanzee/human communities.
 They prefer fair exchanges, are intolerant of unfair treatment, and keep promises and secrets.
 Captives who acquire language may remind others of events such as their birthdays and days visitors are expected, that trash needs to be carried out, that drains are clogged, that computer programs are misperforming.
 Chimpanzees taken outdoors may be asked to promise to be good, not to harm anyone, and to return when asked, and they keep their promises.
-(R.522;619-20).
+(R.549;645-46).

-Chimpanzees evidence understanding of their duties and responsibilities both in their interactions with human beings and in their interactions with each other (R.597;609-23).
-They treat humans with care, understanding they are stronger, faster, and more agile than humans (R.523-24;606-07).
+Chimpanzees evidence understanding of their duties and responsibilities both in their interactions with human beings and in their interactions with each other.
+(R.623;634-49).
+They treat humans with care, understanding they are stronger, faster, and more agile than humans.
+(R.550;632-33).

 A chimpanzee bite can kill a human.
 Yet, in almost 60 years of observations at Gombe National Park, no chimpanzee has bitten a human.
 Seven times chimpanzees charged Jane Goodall and her videographer when they were above a steep drop, but did not make contact.
 These examples of intentions not to harm likely demonstrate that chimpanzees see the long-established relationship with these familiar humans as something they are duty-bound to uphold.
-(R.551;597).
+(R.578;623).

 Captive chimpanzees understand they must remain in certain areas and not harm or scare human beings.
 When doors are left open they refuse to go into prohibited areas.
 If unknown humans enter their areas, the chimpanzees avoid them, recognizing that interaction is prohibited by the facility's rules.
-(R.618).
+(R.644).

 Any disagreement between a human and a language-using chimpanzee can be solved by explaining the reasons for the action.
-(R.618-9).
+(R.644-45).

 Chimpanzees raised in a setting where humans expect them to become linguistically and socially competent group members, as other chimpanzees expect of chimpanzee children in natural settings, exhibit enhanced abilities to bear duties and responsibilities.
-(R.583;609-23).
+(R.610;634-49).
 They become increasingly trustworthy and responsible as they move into adulthood.
-(R.618).
-Having acquired language, they expect humans to explain their intentions and they reciprocate Each interaction becomes a linguistically negotiated contract that can apply and be remembered for days, weeks even years.
-(R.619).
+(R.644).
+Having acquired language, they expect humans to explain their intentions and they reciprocate.
+Each interaction becomes a linguistically negotiated contract that can apply and be remembered for days, weeks, even years.
+(R.645).

 At Central Washington University, chimpanzees participated in numerous activities with caregivers.
 Mornings, researchers required the chimpanzees to help clean enclosures by returning their blankets from the night before.
 The chimpanzees all participated.
-At lunchtime, they were served soup followed by fresh vegetables only if all chimpanzees ate their soup.
+At lunchtime, they were served soup, followed by fresh vegetables only if all chimpanzees ate their soup.
 If one refused, the others pressured the noneater by offering her the soup and a spoon.
 The noneater nearly always ate the soup.
 This individual behavior that affected the group demonstrated their sense of responsibility and duty.
-(R.583-84).
+(R.610-11).

 Both ape and human adult members constantly behave in morally responsible ways as they understand them.
-Ape children acquire the moral sense, duties, and languages of both cultures and come to desire to engage in mutually responsible moral actions, and display a sense of loyalty, duty, honor, and mutual respect which takes cognizance of the individuality and free will of other self-aware beings.
-(R.522;607;620).
+Ape children acquire the moral sense, duties, and languages of both cultures, and come to desire to engage in mutually responsible moral actions and display a sense of loyalty, duty, honor, and mutual respect that takes cognizance of the individuality and free will of other self-aware beings.
+(R.549;633;646).

 Adults become capable of "self-assigned" duties and responsibilities and understand how to behave in a manner culturally appropriate for humans.
 As this occurs, they begin to demonstrate a sense of responsibility.
-(R.620).
+(R.646).
 Chimpanzees who act aggressively towards a human or other chimpanzee often responded with "SORRY."
-(R.584-5).
+(R. 611-12).